 Members of the PEPR Quantum are joining the Institut universitaire de France Class of 2026

 The Institut universitaire de France (IUF) has announced the members joining the Class of 2026.
 They will be appointed as members effective October 1, 2026, for a term of five years.
-Among them are two members of the PEPR Quantum!
+Among them are three members of the PEPR Quantum!

 The mission of the Institut universitaire de France (IUF) is to promote the development of high-level research at universities and to strengthen interdisciplinary collaboration.
 Its members continue to carry out their work at their home universities, while benefiting from a two-thirds reduction in their teaching load and specific research grants.